Over the years of my career, I’ve found that a visual story is the best solution to many design challenges. Perhaps you have discovered this too.

 I created a short storyboard prototype in Articulate Presenter, using the illustrated characters that come with the program.
 I found this very convenient for storyboarding.
 The only character I needed to modify was the superhero who required a cape.
 To do this, I saved the images I needed to modify as pictures (right-click and select Save as Picture).
 Then I quickly drew a flimsy cape in Photoshop.

 It’s good to remember that the purpose of a prototype is to express an idea, not to create a masterpiece.
 And it worked.
-I was given approval to go ahead with a visual story.
+I was given approval to go ahead with my visual story.

 Scripting and Storyboarding Under Pressure: The deadline was getting closer.
 After approval, I quickly started on the script and storyboard.
-The story starts with the protagonist who is having a problem, shown below.
+The story starts with the protagonist who is having a problem, shown above.
 He’s worried about the fact that he doesn’t know how to teach.
 The script plays on the insecurities anyone would have about teaching with not much preparation for the job.
 If you need tips for writing stories, check out the excellent advice about writing stories from an interview with Lisa Cron, author of Wired for Story.

 Accommodating the Comic Book Format: Because this was going to be in a comic format, I had to make sure the panels would be sized appropriately for the word balloons, text and images.
 Therefore, I wrote the script in a comic format too, drawing different sized panels on each slide to conform to the size of the text, leaving room for graphics.